Home. It’s become even more critical, and interrogated, since the lockdowns of the COVID-19 pandemic confined many of us to domestic interiors.

 These green spaces show how city gardens have developed over the centuries.
 They echo changes in society and the wider world, and show the fashions and innovations of the time.

-At one end is the airy and modern Learning Pavilion and at the other a Studio, crowned with a new eco rooftop garden, which are to be the stage of a recently announced educational programme.
+At one end is the airy and modern Learning Pavilion and at the other a Studio, crowned with a new eco rooftop garden.
 One timber and the other brick, their addition is designed to ‘contrast and complement, rather than compete’ with the historic buildings.

 Looking ahead, a new Collections Library, which launches in autumn, will offer unrivalled access to the Museum's extensive archives for the first time and act as a space for academic researchers, students and curious visitors while the very first Festival of the Home is set for September.